sgothel/direct_bt/README.md

 **2.4.0**

-* TODO ...
+* TODO (we are close)
+* BTDevice::unpair() is now issued directly by *Direct-BT* to have a consistent and stable security workflow:
+  - when a BTRole::Slave BTDevice is discovered, see AdapterStatusListener::deviceFound().
+  - when a BTRole::Slave BTDevice is disconnected, see AdapterStatusListener::deviceDisconnected().
+  - when a BTRole::Master BTDevice gets connected, see AdapterStatusListener::deviceConnected().
 * LE slave/server mode (peripheral): 1st Milestone
   - BTRole separation implemented and tested
   - Advertising implemented and tested
   - GATT Server implemented and tested
-  - Slave / Server SMP Security in progress
+  - Slave / Server SMP Security implemented and testing
 * SMPKeyBin v4, added localAddress (adapter) to filename + bin-fmt.
 * Simplified `SMP*Key` class names and `set[Default|Connected]LE_PHY()` args.
 * Added EUI48 endian conversion when passing/receiving to Bluetooth